sujal-chauhan2006/feature-engineering-practice/Handling Missing values/README.md

 ## 🎯 Purpose

 This folder is created for practicing and understanding different missing value handling techniques used in real-world Machine Learning preprocessing pipelines.

+The notebooks are designed as hands-on learning projects for improving data preprocessing, feature engineering, and machine learning workflow skills.